Xyfir/Documentation/xyfir-annotations/integration.md

 To partially solve this issue, xyBooks sorts searches based on length, so that the longest searches are ran first.
 This is done by looping through all of a set's items and then through all of an item's searches, comparing the length of the search object's `main` property, and building an array of the following object: `{ item, search }`. `item` is the id of the item and `search` is the index of the search within the item's searches array.

+xyBooks also ensures that specific (has `before` and/or `after`) searches are sorted before global searches.
+So the order is longest specific searches -> shortest specific searches -> longest global searches -> shortest global searches.

 Now, xyBooks can loop through this new array and load the appropriate item and search as needed.

 ### Step 4: Running Searches, Wrapping Matches

 At this point we have two important variables that will now be used: `markers` and `searches`.

 xyBooks starts by looping through the `searches` array and then loading the appropriate search from the specified item and search index. xyBooks first runs a search using Regular Expressions on the current chapter's HTML string using `search.main`.
-Remember to escape regex characters in `search.main` if `search.regex` is false/undefined!
+Remember to escape regex characters in `search.main` if `search.regex` is `false`/`undefined`!

 If there were any matches, xyBooks then checks for both `search.before` and `search.after`.
 If either of those variables are truthy, it loads the corresponding objects from the `matches` object.